alessiobar/Bachelor-Thesis/README.md

 - *Linguistic Inquiry and Word Count* (*LIWC*) 2015 was used for extracting Second Person Pronouns and many other word metrics directly from lyrics.

 - *Latent Dirichlet Allocation* (*LDA*) was performed on lyrics (see `LDA.r`), after some preprocessing (see `preprocessLDA.py`, to define 10 topics and word distribution per topic. (see `aooooooooo.py`).
-- *Linguistic Style Matching* (*LSM*) was computed, customizing the original equation to make it measure difference rather than similarity
+- A costumized version of the *Linguistic Style Matching* (*LSM*) equation was computed, (customizing the original equation to make it measure difference rather than similarity)

 Audio Analysis Features: